 If you have been the victim of domestic violence or the target of stalking or harassment, Law Offices of Clifton Black, PC can assist by filing and enforcing protective orders against your abuser.
 We have years of experience representing clients from Colorado Springs and the surrounding areas of El Paso County, Arapahoe County, and Denver County in a wide variety of family law matters including in divorces and custody disputes, as well as in alimony and child support cases.

 We know that the court process can be daunting, especially if you are already frightened and overwhelmed by abuse at home or by the unwanted attention of a stalker.
 Fortunately, Law Offices of Clifton Black, PC can walk you through the entire restraining order process by drawing upon our considerable skill and knowledge of family law.
 Good representation can make all the difference at a hearing and might help sway the court to grant or extend an order.
-Call us at (719) 328-1616 today for a free, confidential consultation and let us help make use of every available legal resource to protect you.
+Call us at (719) 328-1616 today for a confidential consultation and let us help make use of every available legal resource to protect you.
 The first thirty minutes are free.

 Overview of Civil Protection Order Law in Colorado